Skip to Main Content

 So, what's the point?

-Not everyone will become an expert at reading graphs or understanding statistics.
-But that doesn't mean you can't develop some healthy skepticism in order to be an informed information consumer.
+You don’t need to be a data scientist to protect yourself from misleading data.
+But you can build some healthy skepticism in order to be an informed information consumer.
 Just remember, instead of accepting charts and statistics right away, try to question where the data came from, how they might have been collected, and whether they are accurately depicted in the source you're seeing.

 How can I Improve My Data Literacy?